racheltsuchiyama/School_District_Analysis/README.md

 # School_District_Analysis
 ## Project Overview
 The school board wants to determine how various factors effect the performance of students on their standardized math and reading tests.
-Using the **schools_complete.csv** and **students_complete.csv** datasets, I will analyse how each school's type, size, and budget effects its math, reading, and overall performance.
-I will also analyse the performance of each grade for the schools.
-However, the school board suspects that the data provided for Thomas High School's ninth graders may have been manipulated.
-Therefore, I will perform the analysis with and without including those math and reading scores and compare the results.
-This analysis will be performed using Python 3.7.10 in Jupyter Notebook.
+Using the **schools_complete.csv** and **students_complete.csv** datasets, I analysed how each school's type, size, and budget effected its math, reading, and overall performance.
+I also analysed the performance of each grade for the schools.
+However, the school board suspected that the data provided for Thomas High School's ninth graders may have been manipulated.
+Therefore, I performed the analysis with and without including those math and reading scores and compared the results.
+This analysis was be performed using Python 3.7.10 in Jupyter Notebook.

 ## Results
 I merged the two datasets to create a new dataframe that better summarized the data from each school:

 <img width="1009" alt="Screen Shot 2021-05-26 at 4 37 11 PM" src="https://user-images.githubusercontent.com/83552696/119744352-ac219b00-be40-11eb-8605-1a668025de3c.png">

 I defined passing as scores greater than or equal to 70.
 Students that passed both their math and reading tests were used to determine the overall passing percentage.
+The data for Thomas High School had slight variations with and without the inclusion of the scores of the ninth graders.
+However, the other schools in the school summary dataframe remained unchanged.
 With this new dataframe, I peformed the following analysis.

 ### Top 5 Schools
 The top five performing schools did not change with the exclusion of ninth graders of Thomas High School.
 For both analyses, Thomas High School had the second highest overall passing percentage: